Some new perspectives on d-orthogonal polynomials: -decomposition and -symmetrization

-Let us now move on to Hahn' property.
-When the sequence $\left\{B_n\right\}$ is Hahn classical, then, first from \cite[cor.
-4.7]{CheikhRomdSym} we know that its derivative is again d-symmetric and Hahn classical d-OPS (which can be obtained differently from (\ref{NCC})), and second from the paper of Blel \cite[thm 2.4]{Blel}, that all the components are also Hahn classical d-OPS.
-In other words, these results mean that the derivative of any order of a d-symmetric Hahn classical d-OPS and its components are again d-symmetric Hahn classical d-OPS and Hahn classical d-OPS respectively.
+Let us now move on to Hahn's property.
+When the sequence $\left\{B_n\right\}$ is $d$-symmetric and Hahn classical, then, first from \cite[cor.
+4.7]{CheikhRomdSym} we know that its derivative is again $d$-symmetric and Hahn classical $d$-OPS (which can be obtained differently from (\ref{CSR2})), and second from the paper of Blel \cite[thm 2.4]{Blel}, that all the components are also Hahn classical $d$-OPS.
+In other words, these results mean that \begin{theorem} The derivative of any order of a $d$-symmetric Hahn classical $d$-OPS and its components are again $d$-symmetric Hahn classical $d$-OPS and Hahn classical $d$-OPS, respectively. \end{theorem}

-Hence an interesting question to think about is the converse, i.e., is a d-symmetric sequence possesses Hahn's property if their components are all of Hahn type (Hahn classical), or at least one of them is needed to be of Hahn type?
+Hence, an interesting question to think about is the converse, i.e., is a $d$-symmetric sequence possesses Hahn's property if their components are all of Hahn type (Hahn classical), or at least one of them is needed to be of Hahn type?
 Further, does the kernel sequence of Hahn classical one also of Hahn type?